Photo by: VisitBritain/Ben Selway

 Route: Settle to Carlisle

 The Settle-Carlisle Railway is one of Britain’s most scenic rail routes, stretching 73 miles (117km) through the landscapes of the Yorkshire Dales National Park and the Eden Valley.
 Famous for its views, striking engineering such as the Ribblehead Viaduct, and numerous tunnels carved through countryside, the historic route is part of two lines: Leeds-Settle-Carlisle and Leeds-Bentham-Morecambe.
-Several providers, including the luxurious Northern Belle, run steam services along the route throughout 2025.
+Several providers, including the luxurious Northern Belle, run steam services along the route.
 Information on Group Travel can also be found on the railway’s website.

 Saphos Trains